yjump/MVI_Survival_Risk_Score_Inference/README.md

-# [Hepatology International 2022] A deep learning model with incorporation of microvascular invasion area as a factor in predicting prognosis of hepatocellular carcinoma after R0 hepatectomy
+# [Hepatology International] A deep learning model with incorporation of microvascular invasion area as a factor in predicting prognosis of hepatocellular carcinoma after R0 hepatectomy

 ## Introduction
 This is the inference code and the saved model for "A deep learning model with incorporation of microvascular invasion area as a factor in predicting prognosis of hepatocellular carcinoma after R0 hepatectomy" published in Hepatology International.